AdobeDocs/experience-platform.en/help/access-control/flac/ui/users.md

 ## Next steps

 You have now learnt how to view user details and the roles they are currently added to.
-To learn more about field level access control, see the [field level access control overview](../overview.md).
+To learn more about attribute-based access control, see the [attribute-based access control overview](../overview.md).